 The things I look for include:

-Is their Web site good?
 Is it nicely set up and user friendly?
 Are there good descriptions and photos of the properties?
 Is there general tourist information about the areas they cover?
 These things indicate that the company cares about its business and wants to give you as much information as possible.
-You should be able to do most of your research on the Web site, calling only to get some personal advice.
+You should be able to do most of your research on the website, calling only to get some personal advice.

 The response was, “Call us when you have your dates.”
 It is that “asses in seats” (or in beds, in the case of villa rentals) mentality that I do not want to deal with and, unfortunately, that is what you get from some of the large agencies.
 Phone and ask for some basic advice.
 See how they respond and if they offer to guide you through the villa selection process.
 Ask if they are willing to provide references from previous clients who have stayed at their properties.